05 Apr Experiential Marketing: Retail’s Secret Weapon For Connecting with Customers

 Below are some of those most creative tactics brands have used to harness the power of retail’s secret weapon.

-Strategically use your sales team to build strong connections between your brand and consumers
+Use your sales team to strategically build strong connections between your brand and consumers

 Combining the classic, retro computer game, “Pong,” with its cars, Smart Car gave people the chance to test its product’s capabilities like never before.
 With the ability to accelerate more quickly than many cars, Smart Car highlighted its new E-Smart feature through a life-size game of Pong.

-In front of a large screen displaying a green turf field, ball, and two simulated Smart Cars, were two real life Smart Cars side by side.
-The driver of each car would accelerate back and forth, to play the ball projected on the screen from getting passed their digital car.
+In front of a large screen displaying a green turf field, ball, and two simulated Smart Cars, were two real-life Smart Cars side by side.
+The driver of each car would accelerate back and forth, to play the ball projected on the screen from getting past their digital car.